atsmt/Rect2Sheet/README.md

 ## Description

-A synthetic dataset of **19,231 sheet-metal designs** pairing rectangle layouts with their sheet-metal solutions, plus a parallel set of discarded examples.
+A synthetic and manually verified dataset of **19,231 sheet-metal designs** pairing rectangle layouts with their sheet-metal solutions, plus a parallel set of discarded examples.

 Built for training and evaluating models that turn tabs into bent parts.
 Generated with the